SheefaliT/s15_TEWARI_data_lecture_notes-/README.md

 ## Lecture 1: 01/13/15

-- Created a repository for writing notes.
+- Created a repository for writing notes
 - Data Engineering: What is it?
   - Social Networks
   - Data Analytics